svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 special values that represent variables, pieces of syntax and many other things), signed and unsigned integers and characters.
-The `VALUE` type is also large enough to hold a pointer within the heap used to set up linked datastructures.
+The `VALUE` type is also large enough to hold a pointer within the heap used to set up linked data-structures.
 But there is also a lot of bookkeeping that needs to be tracked within the 32bit word (an alternative would be to use additional fields within the `cons_t` structure for this information.
 This would mean that the whole 32bit